-YB Dato Dr Hj Md Isham said the doctor who first treated Patient Zero had to be isolated following the patient’s positive test result because the latter did not make a full health declaration.
+YB Dato Dr Hj Md Isham said the doctor who first treated Patient 1 had to be isolated following the patient’s positive test result because the latter did not make a full health declaration.

 The doctor later tested negative for COVID-19.